Lepakshi0018/Event_Management_HTML/README.md

 ### Implemented using html css and ajax

 It allows you to
--Register
+- Register
--Check genres
+- Check genres
--Know facts about the fest.
+- Know facts about the fest.

 #check index.html